JulietaUla/Montserrat/README.md

 - `make test` will run [FontBakery](https://github.com/googlefonts/fontbakery)'s quality assurance tests.
 - `make proof` will generate HTML proof files.

-The proof files and QA tests are also available automatically via GitHub Actions - look at `https://julietaula.github.io/montserrat`.

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is copied below, and is also available with a FAQ at https://openfontlicense.org

-## Repository Layout

-This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the Google Fonts workflow.

 ## Changelog